m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ---
-id: computer-networks-transport-and-applications-layers
+id: computer-networks-transport-and-application-layers
-title: Transport and Applications Layers
+title: Transport and Application Layers
 course: computer-networks
-lecture: transport-and-applications-layers
+lecture: transport-and-application-layers
 ---

-# Transport and Applications Layers
+# Transport and Application Layers

 ## Introduction to Transport Layer and the Relationship between Transport and Network Layer